joshuajbennett/av-trajectory-planner/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### Setup

-This project was tested on Ubuntu 16.04 and has the following prerequisite
+This project was tested on Ubuntu 16.04.
+Follow the setup guide below for the Planner and Simulator.

 #### Planner
 ```
 sudo apt update
-sudo apt install cmake \
+sudo apt install -y cmake \
     build-essential \
     python3-dev \
     pkg-config \
     libjsoncpp-dev \
-                 python3-pip y
+    python3-pip

-pip3 install numpy
+pip3 install numpy==1.11.0

 ```